Great Guns!: Plot

 War is declared and Oswald enlists in the army.
 He shows off his uniform and weapon to impress his girlfriend.
 Later he is shown in a trench in a battlefield kissing her photo.
 A mouse piloting an airplane drops a bomb, destroying the photo.
 Angered, Oswald boards a plane and engages in a dogfight with the mouse's plane.
 Both planes crash and they begin hand-to-hand fighting.
-A large enemy dog approaches, causing Oswald to attempt to flee.
-He encounters an elephant and uses the elephant's trunk to fire cannonballs at the dog.
-The dog fires cannonballs back at Oswald from a cannon.
-Oswald catches most of the balls and throws them back, but one hits Oswald, reducing him to coal.
+A large enemy bear named Pete approaches, causing Oswald to attempt to flee.
+He encounters an elephant and uses the elephant's trunk to fire cannonballs at Pete.
+Pete fires cannonballs back at Oswald from a cannon.
+Oswald catches most of the balls and throws them back, but one hits Oswald, reducing him to dust.
 His girlfriend, now a Red Cross nurse, appears and gathers the pieces in a basket and takes them to a hospital.
 She pours them into a cocktail shaker and after shaking them, pours them out and restores Oswald.
 They joyously embrace and kiss each other.

 Home media

-The short was released on December 11, 2007, on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.
+After The Walt Disney Company acquired the film's rights from Universal Pictures in 2005, the film was released on home media on December 11, 2007, on Walt Disney Treasures: The Adventures of Oswald the Lucky Rabbit.